Xuming8812/3D-Simulator-of-Solar-System/REPORT.md

 - Adjust time speed to fast forward/rewind.
 - Select particular planet and display its characteristics.
 - Highlight a selected planet and hide the others.
-- Users can adjust parameters(radius,mass etc) of selected objects.
+- Customize parameters(radius, mass, etc.) of selected objects.
 - The selected planet can be dragged along its orbit.
-- Select particular time to see status of planets.
+- Select particular time to see status of Solar System.
 - Update status using concurrency.
 - Exception handdling.